Elblot/ASSESS/README.md

 - [ ] put the Identifier parameter in an option.

 - [ ] The name of the file does not correspond to the good model (the file C1 isn't the LTS C1 in the transitions)

+- [ ] error when trace directory does not exist